opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 ## Introduction

-The [OGC API - Tiles standard](https://tiles.developer.ogc.org/) defines building blocks for creating Web APIs that support the retrieval of geospatial information as tiles.
+[OGC API - Tiles standard](https://tiles.developer.ogc.org/) is a specification that defines building blocks for creating Web APIs that support the retrieval of geospatial information as tiles.
 Different forms of geospatial information are supported, such as tiles of vector features ("vector tiles"), coverages, maps (or imagery) and